-One of the joys of leafing through the 1811 Dictionary of the Vulgar Tongue, a marvelous compendium of early 19th century British slang, is running across expressions and figures of speech still in use today that you would never guess were particularly old…but as it turns out, are.
-Here are a few I’ve run across, along with their definitions as listed in the DVT, that made me laugh…and marvel at their longevity.
+One of the joys of leafing through the 1811 Dictionary of the Vulgar Tongue is running across slang expressions and figures of speech still in use today that you would never guess were particularly old…but as it turns out, are.
+Here’s a list of the ones I’ve run across, along with their definitions as listed in the DVT, that make me laugh…and marvel at their longevity.
 Enjoy!

 Sea Lawyer: A shark (Yes, really!
-This reminds me of an anecdote that I posted here recently.
-Who knew lawyer jokes had such a long and distinguished history? )
+This reminds me of an anecdote I ran across in an 1825 version of Reader’s Digest.*)

 Coming!
 So is Christmas: Said of a person who has long been called, and at length answers, Coming!
 (We use this all the time in my family, so it totally tickled me to find it here.)